Investment Trusts vs Unit Trusts

 Which is right for you?

 The best type of investment vehicle for you will depend on your individual circumstances and investment goals.
-If you're looking for a flexible and liquid investment, a UT may be a good option.
-If you're looking for an investment that can offer the potential for higher returns but come with higher risks, then an IT may be a better choice.
+If you're looking for a flexible and liquid investment, a Unit Trust may be a good option.
+If you're looking for an investment that can offer the potential for higher returns but come with higher risks, then an Investment Trust may be a better choice.

 Cost: UTs are generally cheaper than ITs, because they do not have to pay the costs associated with being listed on a stock exchange.